timothymayor/myStartNG2020/README.md

 Create a Simple Form and Submit to a File

 ## Description:
-Subsequent to the class we held on March 21st, 2020, you are required to;

 1. Display a form which prompts you to enter a message when you visit localhost:8080;

-e.g:  Please enter a message below:
+e.g:  Enter a message below:

        Message: an input box is here where user submits their message
        Submit: a submit button is below.